anujavenkatachalam04/vbd_rj/pages/5_Pearson's Correlation.md

 | Rainfall (mm)           |  -0.165*   | -0.067    | -0.041    | -0.003    | 0.004     |Weak/unclear       |

 * `*` denotes statistically significant correlation (**p < 0.05**).
+* Only includes cases where threshold conditions were met in atleast 4 out of the 7 days prior to the lagged exposure date.